leobeeson/rag-insights/README.md

 # rag-insights
 A collection of ideas, insights, and resources for improving RAG implementations.

+## Definitions

+* **Content**: Textual information presented in natural language, which may range from unstructured text to text with embedded semi-structured elements such as tables, lists, and formatted sections.
+This encompasses a broad spectrum of written communication forms, including but not limited to prose, lists, and tabulated data.
+* **Document**: A container for content, which can be in various formats including digital (e.g., PDF files, Word documents, emails, web pages) and physical (printed materials).
+Documents are characterized by their capacity to encapsulate information, ranging from extensive reports to brief notes, across multiple genres and media.
+* **Semantic Constituents**: The elemental components of a document's meaning, comprising identifiable entities (named, common, or abstract), their attributes, and the relationships between them.
+These constituents form the building blocks of the document's narrative or informational structure, representing discrete ideas, facts, arguments, or themes.
+* **Semantic Structure**: The organizational framework that connects semantic constituents within a document, outlining how individual ideas, themes, or concepts are interrelated.
+This structure provides a blueprint for understanding the document’s comprehensive meaning, guiding how information is interpreted and related to the broader context or narrative.
+* **Motif**: A pattern or theme that recurs within a single document or across multiple documents, identified by its consistent semantic structure.
+Motifs contribute to the overarching narrative or thematic composition of content, offering insights into prevalent ideas, trends, or concepts within or across a corpus of documents.

 ## Document Preprocessing Taxonomy

 ### 1. **Localised Explicit Content**